-OSAZEE ONAGHINOR, OGECHI THELMA UZOZIE, OLUWAFUNMILAYO JANET ESAN, GRACE OMOTUNDE OSHO, EMMANUEL AUGUSTINE ETUKUDOH
+OSAZEE ONAGHINOR1, OGECHI THELMA UZOZIE2, OLUWAFUNMILAYO JANET ESAN3

-Independent Researcher, Alberta, Canada Independent Researcher, Lagos Nigeria Amazon.com, USA Guinness Nig.
-Plc Independent Researcher, Nigeria
+1Independent Researcher, Alberta, Canada 2Independent Researcher, Lagos Nigeria 3Amazon.com, USA

-Abstract- This paper explores the critical role of gender-responsive leadership in supply chain management, proposing a comprehensive framework for advancing inclusive and sustainable growth.
-As global supply chains become increasingly incorporating gender diversity leadership levels emerges as a key driver of innovation, resilience, and long-term success.
-The research highlights the barriers and challenges to gender inclusion in supply chain management and identifies the strategic policies, leadership practices, organizational changes necessary overcoming these obstacles.
+Abstract- This paper explores the critical role of gender-responsive leadership in supply chain management, proposing comprehensive a framework for advancing inclusive and sustainable growth.
+As global supply chains become increasingly incorporating gender complex, diversity at leadership levels emerges as a key driver of innovation, resilience, and long-term success.
+The research highlights the barriers and challenges to gender inclusion in supply chain management and identifies the strategic policies, leadership practices, organizational changes necessary and for overcoming these obstacles.
 By examining the theoretical foundations of gender-responsive leadership, the study establishes a strong business case for diversity, demonstrating its positive impact on supply chain performance, risk management, and resilience.
 Furthermore, the paper provides actionable strategies for integrating genderresponsive leadership, leveraging technology, and building leadership capacity for women in supply chain management.
 The findings suggest that fostering gender diversity is not only a moral imperative but also a strategic advantage for organizations striving for competitive and sustainable supply chain operations.
 The study concludes by offering recommendations for policymakers and industry leaders and proposes directions for future research in the field.

-Indexed Terms- Gender-responsive leadership, supply chain management, inclusive growth, diversity, leadership development, sustainable supply chains.
+Indexed Terms- Gender-responsive lead/ership, supply chain management, inclusive growth, diversity, leadership development, sustainable supply chains.